nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-ldap/README.md

 If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-security-provider-ldap** as *dependency*.

-To activate this provider configure the _Mashroom Security_ plugin like this:
+To activate this provider, configure the _Mashroom Security_ plugin like this:

 ```json
 {